 Mechanical Freezing Systems

 Any system that uses electrical power to produce chilled air.
 The chilled air is continuously passed over the food product, and in doing so, it removes heat.
-Mechanical freezing systems are characterized by a large capital investment, a significant ongoing preventive maintenance cost, and a sizeable permanent commitment of plant space.
-On the other hand, the resulting refrigeration is produced at a fraction of the consumable cost of cryogenic refrigeration.
-It is widely used technology and present in some form in virtually every food processing plant.
-In some cases, mechanical refrigeration systems tend to dehydrate, or strip moisture from that product.
+A large capital investment, a significant ongoing preventive maintenance cost, and a sizeable permanent commitment to plant space characterize mechanical freezing systems.
+On the other hand, the resulting refrigeration is produced discounted the consumable cost of cryogenic refrigeration.
+It is a widely used technology and is present in some form in virtually every food processing plant.
+Mechanical refrigeration systems sometimes tend to dehydrate or strip moisture from that product.
 For some products, this is not an issue.
 In others, it is a major quality or yield concern.

 mechanical-freezing-systems